group with the mountain bikes ready for the malaga pass

 Aguas Calientes

-aguas calientes train peru
+train aguas calientes peru

-Aguas Calientes 🚆 Ollantaytambo 🚐 Cusco
+Aguas Calientes 🚆 Ollantaytambo 🚐 Cuzco

-🔔 The exact train schedule and access to Machu Picchu are subject to availability and will be indicated with the confirmation of your reservation.
+The exact train schedule and access to Machu Picchu are subject to availability and will be indicated with the confirmation of your reservation.

 aerial view of the city of cuzco in peru